Le4fff/x86arch/README.md

   -and they *cannot* be decompressed into "high" or "low" 1-byte registers

 Two special 16-bit registers:

  -BP: Base Pointer

   -SP: Stack Pointer

     (Will be written in-depth later)

 Four 16-bit segment registers

  -CS: Code Segment

   -DS: Data Segment

    -SS: Stack Segment

     -ES: Extra Segment
      (will be talked about later but wont be used much)

 The 16-bit instruction pointer (IP) register:

  -Points to the next instruction to execute

   -Never really used directly when writing assembly code

 The 16-bit FLAGS registers

- -Information is stored in individual bits of the FLAGS register -Whenever an instruction is executed and produces a result, It can modify some bit(s) of the FLAGS register
+ -Information is stored in individual bits of the FLAGS register

-   -EXAMPLE: Z (or ZF) denotes one bit of the FLAGS register, which is set to "1" if the previously executed instruction produced "0" or "0" overwise
+  -Whenever an instruction is executed and produces a result, It can modify some bit(s) of the FLAGS register

-    -Lots of use (the FLAGS register)
+   -EXAMPLE: Z (or ZF) denotes one bit of the FLAGS register, which is set to "1" if the previously executed instruction produced "0" or "0" overwise and lots of use (the FLAGS register)

     |    AH  |  |   AL  | = AX
     |    BH  |  |   BL  | = BX